Jōdo Shinshū: Teaching

+Jōdo Shinshū doctrine and practice is based primarily on the works of Shinran, supplemented by the canonical Pure Land scriptures and the works of later figures like Rennyo.
 Shinran's teaching is closely based on the works of Chinese Pure Land Buddhist masters like Tanluan and Shandao, as well as on the teachings of Japanese Pure Land master Hōnen.
-For both Hōnen and Shinran, all conscious efforts towards achieving enlightenment through one's own efforts were defiled and deluded.
+For both Hōnen and Shinran, all conscious efforts towards achieving enlightenment through one's own power (jiriki) were defiled, deluded and useless.
 Only the power of Amida Buddha, channeled in the nembutsu (a praise of Amida's name), could lead beings to Buddhahood in the Pure Land.
-Due to his awareness of human limitations, Shinran advocated reliance on tariki, or other power (他力)—the power of Amitābha (Japanese Amida) made manifest in his Original Vow—in order to attain liberation.
-Shin Buddhism can therefore be understood as a "practiceless practice", for there are no specific acts to be performed such as there are in the "Path of Sages".
-In Shinran's own words, Shin Buddhism is considered the "Easy Path" because one is not compelled to perform many difficult, and often esoteric, practices in order to attain enlightenment through birth in the Pure Land.
-All that is needed to rely completely on the power of Amida's Original Vow (hongan).
+Due to his awareness of human limitations, Shinran advocated sole reliance on tariki, or other power (他力)—the power of Amitābha made manifest in his Original Vow—in order to attain Buddhahood in the Pure Land of Sukhavati.

+Shin Buddhism thus holds that, in this current era of dharma decline, beings can only attain awakening through relying on the power of Buddha Amida.
+This reliance is called "true entrusting" or "the mind of faith" (J: shinjin, Sanskrit: prasanna-cittā).
+Shin Buddhism is thus described as a "natural" (jinen), "practiceless practice" by Shinran, for there are no specific acts that must be performed to attain liberation.
+This is contrasted with the "Path of Sages", which refers to all other Buddhist paths based on accumulating merit and wisdom through our own efforts applied to extensive ethical restraint, meditation, learning and so on.
+As such, Shin Buddhism is considered the "Easy Path", because one does not need to perform any difficult or extensive practices in order to attain enlightenment through birth in the Pure Land.
+All that is needed to rely completely and faithfully on the power of Amida's Original Vow (hongan).

+Creed

-The key worldview and creed of Shin Buddhism is often explained through a short text by Rennyo known as the Ryōgemon (領解文).
-This work states:
+The key worldview and creed of Shin Buddhism can be found in a popular short text by Rennyo known as the Ryōgemon (領解文) which states:

 We abandon all indiscriminate religious practices and undertakings (zōgyō zasshu) and all mind of self-assertion (jiriki no kokoro), we rely with singleness of heart on the Tathāgata Amida in that matter of utmost importance to us now—to please save us in our next lifetime.
 We rejoice in knowing that our birth in the Pure Land is assured and our salvation established from the moment we rely [on the Buddha] with even a single nembutsu (ichinen), and that whenever we utter the Buddha's name thereafter it is an expression of gratitude and indebtedness to him.
 We gratefully acknowledge that for us to hear and understand this truth we are indebted to our founder and master [Shinran] for appearing in the world and to successive generations of religious teachers in our tradition for their profound encouragement.
-We shall henceforth abide by our established rules (okite) as long as we shall live. --Translation by Professor James C. Dobbins.
+We shall henceforth abide by our established rules (okite) as long as we shall live. —Translation by Professor James C. Dobbins.

-The Ryōgemon is still recited in modern-day Shinshu liturgy as summary of the Jōdo Shinshū teaching.